Gym Wall Padding Installation Methods

 Bolt and Plate Installation

-Other products, like our Outdoor Field Wall Padding for Chain Link Fences, features a bolt and plate installation.
-Each panel can be installed on a chain link fence with a bolt and plate attachment bracket.
+Outdoor padding products, like our Outdoor Field Wall Padding for Chain Link Fences, feature a bolt and plate (or bolt and fender washer) installation.
+Each panel can be installed on a chain-link fence with a bolt and plate attachment bracket.
 This installation type makes it easy to remove the padding as needed.

 Hook and Loop Installation

-Installing mats like the Channel-Style I-Beam Pad is even easier.
-These pads feature two two-inch strips of hook fastener that have been sewn into the back channel portion.
-To install them, all you have to do is apply the included self stick loop to the face of the I-beam, then wrap the pad around the beam so the fastener pieces fit together.
+Installing mats like the Safety Pole Pads or Safety Pilaster Wraps is even easier.
+These pads feature two two-inch hook and loop fasteners to install the padding around the pole.
+To install them, all you have to do is wrap the pad around the beam so the fastener pieces fit together.
 The whole process takes just minutes.

 Choosing the Right Gym Mats

 If you’ll be using the mats outside, then a waterproof or weather-resistant mat is essential.
-Look for a vinyl that is UV resistant, to ensure the mat is durable enough to withstand outdoor use.
-Some of these mats are intended to be taken down in inclement weather, so investing in a mat with an easy installation and removal design is a good choice.
+Look for a vinyl that is UV resistant to ensure the mat is durable enough to withstand outdoor use.

-Don’t forget that many of our gym mats are also available with custom graphics.
+Don’t forget that most of our gym wall mats are also available with custom graphics.
 You can have your school’s logo, sports team’s logo, or other design printed on the vinyl for a fabulous branding addition.